Frequently Asked Questions

 Water

 On board most ships use reverse osmosis to produce fresh water.
-The water from the taps is safe to drink.
-If you have hestiations you might feel more comfortable drinking bottled water.
+The water from the taps is safe to drink on the ships.
+If you have hesitations you might feel more comfortable drinking bottled water.

 Return to top of page